Elder Fraud Hotline

 Seeking Information About the Investigation

-The Terrorism and Special Jurisdictions Program (TSJP), in the Office for Victim Assistance (OVA) of the Federal Bureau of Investigation (FBI), manages the FBI’s operational victim assistance response to terrorist attacks outside the United States, criminal transportation disasters, and other mass casualty crimes.
-The TSJP consists of a highly specialized team of clinical and medical social workers, a forensic/mortuary affairs family liaison, and an operational psychologist with expertise in hostage victim recovery and reintegration.
+The Terrorism and Special Jurisdictions Program, in the Victim Services Division of the Federal Bureau of Investigation (FBI), manages the FBI’s operational victim assistance response to terrorist attacks outside the United States, criminal transportation disasters, and other mass casualty crimes.
+This program consists of a highly specialized team of clinical and medical social workers, a forensic/mortuary affairs family liaison, and an operational psychologist with expertise in hostage victim recovery and reintegration.
 The Victim Assistance Rapid Deployment Team, consisting of experienced and skilled FBI victim specialists from across the country, is used to expand the capacity to support victims and operations in the aftermath of a terrorist or other mass casualty crime.
-Visit the FBI’s Office for Victim Assistance (OVA) Web page for more information about the Federal and Special Jurisdictions Program.
+Visit the FBI’s Victim Services Division Web page for more information about the Federal and Special Jurisdictions Program.

 Back to Top

-If you or a family member has been a victim of a terrorist attack occurring outside the United States and have questions about the criminal justice process, contact OVT at 202–532–4100.
+If you or a family member has been a victim of a terrorist attack occurring outside the United States and have questions about the foreign criminal justice process, contact OVT at 202–233–0701 or firstname.lastname@example.org.

 Back to Top